by Lady H

 As she leaves the science block, she steps quietly, peering around corners.
 If Mr Fletcher was to walk out of his room now, he’d think for sure she had gone mad.
 She’s terrified James is hanging about somewhere, ready to pounce.
 But she doesn’t catch another glimpse of him, and makes it safely across the playground and into her group’s usual break time hang out.

 She can feel Emma’s eyes on her as soon as she walks into the room.
+She prays to god that James hasn't told anyone they know each other.
+She's not sure she can cope with the added drama right now.

 “Ooh I haven’t seen him yet, what does he look like?!”
 Amy’s eyes are wide and her voice high.